Cloudinnovates/lycheeJS/README.md

 ## License

-lycheeJS is (c) 2012-2016 Artificial-Engineering and released under MIT / Expat license.
+lychee.js is (c) 2012-2016 Artificial-Engineering and released under MIT / Expat license.
 The projects and demos are licensed under CC0 (public domain) license.
 The runtimes are owned and copyrighted by their respective owners and may be shipped under a different license.